SynBioDex/libSBOLj/README.md

 ### libSBOLj command line

 libSBOLj comes with a command-line interface (CLI) that can be used to validate SBOL files.
-After you build the libSBOLj.jar as described above, you can use it to validate files as follows:
+After you build the libSBOLj-0.7.0-SNAPSHOT.jar as described above, you can use it to validate files as follows:

-    java -jar libSBOLj.jar examples/data/BBa_I0462.xml
+    java -jar libSBOLj-0.7.0-SNAPSHOT.jar target/test-classes/test/data/BBa_I0462.xml

 If validation is successful, the program will print the contents of the SBOL document.
-Use --quite option if you want to suppress this output.
+Use --quit option if you want to suppress this output.

 If validation fails with an error, there will be a message printed about the validation error.
 To see an example, try the following command:

-    java -jar libSBOLj.jar test/data/invalid01_missing_displayId.xml
+    java -jar libSBOLj-0.7.0-SNAPSHOT.jar target/test-classes/test/data/invalid01_missing_displayId.xml

-### libSBOLj API
+### libSBOLj API (note this section may be out of date)

 The programs provided under [examples/src](https://github.com/SynBioDex/libSBOLj/tree/master/examples/src/org/sbolstandard/core/examples) directory show various examples of using libSBOLj library.
 You can compile these examples by running: